Online Activities for Children During COVID-19

 For Animal Lovers

 Take a look behind the scenes at the Toronto Zoo.
 The Zoo has been posting live Facebook videos most days around 1:00 pm.

 Learn all about fascinating animals and their habitats with the National Geographic.

 Thanks to our friends at the Brampton Library, you can access Tumblebooks for free!
 Tumblebooks is an on-demand, online collection of books for preschoolers, elementary school children, and their families.
 To access it 24/7 from any desktop or mobile device, use the link at the bottom of the eBooks & eAudiobooks page on the Brampton Library website.
 Mobile users can use their local library card to access the app (get a Brampton Library card here).

-While schools are closed, Audible is open to children for free.
+Audible is open to children for free during COVID-19.
 Audible is currently offering free streaming of an incredible collection of stories in six languages; kids of all ages can listen to these audiobooks from a desktop, laptop, phone, or tablet.

 Call 905-615-3500 to listen to stories read by Mississauga librarians in English, French, Hindi, Mandarin, Polish, and Urdu.
 After a brief message about the closure, you will be connected to Dial-A-Story.

 Parlez-vous français?
 Boukili is a free app where children can read along with illustrated French books.

 Read, play games, and hang out with Dr. Seuss and his friends.